spacecloud-io/space-docs/content/install/_index.md

 ## Deployment guides

-Choose one of the guides below to deploy Space Cloud:
+Choose one of the guides below to deploy Space Cloud platform:

 - [Docker](/install/docker) **(recommended for local setup)**
 - [Kubernetes](/install/kubernetes)  **(recommended for production)**

+> If you just want to use the `Gateway` component of Space Cloud directly, you can [follow this guide](/install/using-gateway-directly) instead.